 With the screening completed and the grit removed, wastewater still contains dissolved organic and inorganic constituents along with suspended solids.
 The suspended solids consist of minute particles of matter that can be removed from the wastewater with further treatment such as sedimentation or chemical flocculation.

-Flocculation is the stirring or agitation of chemically-treated water to induce coagulation.
-Flocculation enhances sedimentation performance by increasing particle size resulting in increased settling rates.
+Coagulation-flocculation is the first treatment step in the chemical wastewater treatment method.
+Flocculation is the stirring or agitation of chemically-treated (e.g., aluminum sulfate) water to induce coagulation.
+Flocculation involves stirring/agitation of chemically-treated effluent to induce coagulation that improves sedimentation performance by increasing particle size, thereby increasing settling efficiency.

 After the brewery wastewater has undergone physical and chemical treatments, the wastewater can then undergo an additional biological treatment.
 Biological treatment of wastewater can be either aerobic (with air/oxygen supply) or anaerobic (without oxygen), which are discussed in more detail in the following sections.
 Generally, aerobic treatment has been applied for the treatment of brewery wastewater and recently anaerobic systems have become an attractive option.